 Salon Quality Shampoo: What Makes It Different?

-Salon quality shampoo typically uses higher concentrations of active ingredients — meaning more hydrolyzed protein per wash, not just better packaging.
-Professional formulas are also more likely to have a pH-balanced formula (between 4.5 and 5.5), which keeps the cuticle lying flat and reduces frizz naturally.
+“Salon quality” gets thrown around loosely, but real differences exist between professional-grade and mass-market formulas.
+Salon quality shampoo typically uses higher concentrations of active ingredients — more hydrolyzed protein per wash, not just fancier packaging.
+Professional formulas are also more likely to be pH-balanced (between 4.5 and 5.5), which keeps the cuticle flat and reduces frizz naturally — a big deal in humid coastal cities like Karachi.

 How to Get the Best Results From a Milk Protein Shampoo